 15 miles to the local renal unit 4 or 5 days a week.
 Fortunately my step father was

 able to drive her there and back.
-Now he would have no change as not allowed to drive.
+Now he would have no chance as not allowed to drive.

-A friend is about to undergo 45 radio-therapy sessions every day at his local cancer
+A friend is about to undergo 45 daily radio-therapy sessions every day at his local

-unit which is about 30 miles by car, don’t even think about public transport!
-Naturally,
+cancer unit which is about 30 miles by car, don’t even think about public transport!

-when the possibility was mooted, his wife intended to take him back and forth, only
+Naturally, when the possibility was mooted, his wife intended to take him back and

-she broke her wrist 5 weeks ago and only just out of plaster so driving is out of
+forth, only she broke her wrist 5 weeks ago and only just out of plaster so driving

-the question.
-The hospital sympathised and suggested a taxi as they could offer nothing
+is out of the question.
+The hospital sympathised and suggested a taxi as they could

 That will teach me to tell them about my experiences up here earlier this year.